tryffel/meilindex/readme.md

 ![Screenshot](Screenshot.png)

 ## Features:
-* Index mail from Imap or Mbox-file (tested with Thunderbird), store to Meilisearch
+* Index mail from Imap, Mbox-file (tested with Thunderbird) or Mailspring, store to Meilisearch
 * Multiple configurations for different mailboxes
 * Configure Meilisearch: stop words, ranking rules order
 * Query Meilisearch instance either with CLI or with terminal gui